 noun (plural same or Arawaks)

-1A member of a people originally of the Greater Antilles and adjacent South America, now living mainly in Guiana.
-They were forced out of the Antilles by the more warlike Caribs shortly before Spanish expansion in the Caribbean.
+1A member of a group of indigenous peoples of the Greater Antilles and northern and western South America.
+They were forced out of the Antilles by the Caribs shortly before Spanish expansion in the Caribbean.

 - By the way, I say Arawak / Taino Indians because I was brought up reading history books which called the native Indians Arawaks.

 - Catholicism on the island dates back to the earliest presence of the Spanish conquistadors, who brought Catholic missionaries to convert native Arawaks to Christianity and train them in Spanish customs and culture.

 - Amerindian groups include the Caribs, the Arawaks, and the Warraus.